Aniket6990/Attendance-capturing-app/README.md

-# Attendance-capturing-app
+# BlueCore

-This Smart Attendance capturing app "BlueCore" can be used to track attendance of Employees
+"BlueCore" is a smart Attendance capturing app can be used to capture Attendance of Employees, Students and staffs.

+# Tech Stack Used

+ ## Frontend
+ - Flutter
+ ## Backend
+ - Nodejs
+ - MongoDB
+ - ExpressJS
+ - Mongoose